 You can also mail in the above listed application materials including a check for the appropriate fee to:

 1900 SW 4th Avenue, Suite 5000

 Portland, OR 97201

 For questions about your Type A permit application, contact the Property Compliance Help Line or send us an email message.

 Development Services will review your application.
 If we approve your application, a permit will be mailed to you.
 We'll contact you if your application is incomplete or if there are questions about your application.

 If you have questions, please contact the Property Compliance Help Line.

 Find out what to expect during rental inspections.

-Inspection process for short term rentals with 3 or more units
+Inspection process for short-term rentals with three or more units

 Development Services will not randomly inspect bedrooms in multi-dwelling structures and triplexes.
 They are already inspected under the Portland Fire & Rescue Safety Inspection program.
 The inspection examines the safety features of common areas including: